-Mike Burns, Social Work Scotland Norman Conway, Police Scotland Maureen Falconer, Information Commissioner’s Office Sally-Ann Kelly, CEO Aberlour, reporting to Coalition of Care and Support Providers in Scotland Jennifer King, Association of Directors of Education Scotland Annette Holliday, Community Practitioners and Health Visiting Association Joanna Murphy, National Parent Forum Scotland Juliet Harris, Together Scotland Lorna Greene, Royal College of Nursing Ann Houston, Child Protection Committees Scotland Eddie Docherty, Scottish Executive Nursing Directors Andrea Bradley attending on behalf of Susan Quinn, Educational Institute of Scotland Joy Atterbury attending on behalf of Norma Shippin, Central Legal Office, NHS National Services Scotland
+Mike Burns, Social Work Scotland Norman Conway, Police Scotland Maureen Falconer, Information Commissioner’s Office Sally-Ann Kelly, CEO Aberlour, reporting to Coalition of Care and Support Providers in Scotland Jennifer King, Association of Directors of Education Scotland Annette Holliday, Unite/Community Practitioners and Health Visiting Association Joanna Murphy, National Parent Forum Scotland Juliet Harris, Together Scotland Lorna Greene, Royal College of Nursing Ann Houston, Child Protection Committees Scotland Eddie Docherty, Scottish Executive Nursing Directors Andrea Bradley attending on behalf of Susan Quinn, Educational Institute of Scotland Joy Atterbury attending on behalf of Norma Shippin, Central Legal Office, NHS National Services Scotland

 Chris Creegan, Scottish Commission for Learning Disability Peter Hessett, Society of Local Authority Lawyers and Administrators in Scotland Norma Shippin, Central Legal Office, NHS National Services Scotland Susan Quinn, Educational Institute of Scotland Professor Paul Martin, University of West Scotland

 Items and actions